throughnothing/Ubic-Service-ServerStarter/README.md

 # DESCRIPTION

-This service is a common ubic wrap for psgi applications.
-It uses plackup for running these applications.
+This service allows you to wrap any command with [Server::Starter](http://search.cpan.org/perldoc?Server::Starter), which enables graceful reloading of that app without any downtime.

 # NAME